corbatsh/continuous-integration/README.md

-# continuous-integration with cypress and jenkins
+# continuous-integration with cypress@10 and jenkins